one-busy-beaver/Billiard-Ball-Simulation-the-Program/README.md

+# Billiard Ball Simulation Program
-A place to store the actual build of the billiard ball simulation.
-To check out the Unity assets and settings, see my billiard-ball-simulation.
+A place to store the actual program of the billiard ball simulation project.
+To check out the Unity assets, see [this](https://github.com/catloaf-cafe/Billiard-Ball-Simulation).

 ### Custom Input Type and (Suggested) Range: